Vitamin A Chewable Tablet

 How vitamin a chewable tablet works

 Vitamin A Chewable Tablet contains vitamin A, which is a nutritional supplement.
-It acts directly on the biosynthesis of various proteins, including those involved in regulation of various cell functions or in the determination of cell sensitivity to hormones and hormone-like factors.
+It acts directly on the biosynthesis of various proteins, including those involved in the regulation of various cell functions or in the determination of cell sensitivity to hormones and hormone-like factors.
 It is important for growth and development, for the maintenance of the immune system, and for good vision.

 Common side effects of vitamin a chewable tablet